yeehaa123/presentation-moonconf/slides.md

 <!---

-Aristotle's great successors Burt Bacharach and Hal David translated this into the easy to understand fact: "A House is Not a Home"
+Aristotle's great successors Burt Bacharach and Hal David translated this ancient word into an easy to understand fact: "A House is Not a Home"

 -->